HTTP for API Transport

 - Patch version numbers are incremented when defects are fixed or when minor documentation or description text is changed

-Requests to Apiture APIs require an API Key header parameter.
-(See Getting Started for more information about authenticating to Apiture APIs).
-An API key (also known as a client ID) is obtained on the developer portal is tied to specific versions of each Apiture API.
-The API Key is may be thought of as a surrogate for the specific API version for each API.
+Requests to Apiture Open Banking APIs require an API Key header parameter.
+(See Getting Started for authentication information).
+You get an API key (also known as a client ID) from the developer portal, and it is tied to a specific version of each Apiture Open Banking API.

 API Evolution Rules